 This afternoon we take a walking tour of Bruges.
 We first visit the Church of Our Lady, a treasure house of art such as the gilt-bronze tombs of Charles the Bold, last Valois Duke of Burgundy, and his daughter, Mary.
 The most celebrated treasure of the church is, however, Michelangelo’s Bruges Madonna (1504).

 Until around 1600, Bruges was an important Hanseatic League port city.
-Canals were dug to facilitate the passage of exports to the harbour at Damme.
+Canals were dug to facilitate the passage of exports to its harbour at Damme.
 We conclude the afternoon with a short canal cruise.
 This evening we dine together at a local restaurant.
 (Overnight Bruges) BD

 Day 8: Wednesday 9 June, Bruges – Zedelgem – Oedelem – Beernem – Bruges